pantelisantonoudiou/MatWAND/Docs/file_preparation.md

 # File preparation
 MatWAND accepts either .mat or binary files.
-The files can be separated in MatWAND or before MatWAND analysis starts by the user.
+The files can be separated in MatWAND, or manually by the user before MatWAND analysis starts.

 ---